okanckaya/Pharma-Sales/II - Exploratory Data Analysis.md

 ![image](https://user-images.githubusercontent.com/71854717/161548548-27cc36c1-9847-4b7d-9bbd-247f6bf2a962.png)

+When the number of sales according to the period is examined, it can be seen from the chart with the outlier values.
+In the following process, two trials will be made for outlier values: Analysis by keeping and eliminating outlier values.

 # Dealing with Variables:

  * CPI(Year) and Borsa features show high correlation with each other.
 Beacuse of that the feature (Borsa) which correlates weaker with "Quantity" got eliminated.